egose/egose/mkdocs/egose-acl/options/model-options.md

 ### identifier

-The option `identifier` defines how `id param` is used to find the target document, defaults to `_id` field; there is more than one way to define the relation:
+The option `identifier` defines how `id param` is used to find the target document and will use the value from the [`default model router options - identifier`](../default-model-options/#identifier) if it is not explicitly defined.

+There is more than one way to define the relation:

 - `string`: Mongoose document field key
 - `function`: Function returns a Mongoose query to find the target document.